Gavin-Thomas/Dementia-Classification-FFNN/README.md

 <strong>Figure 3: Receiver Operator Curve (ROC)</strong>

 ### 7. Challenges and Solutions
-Challenges included class imbalance (addressed with SMOTE), beginner-level machine learning skills (mitigated through practice), computational limits (overcome with NVIDIA v100 GPU on ARC cluster), lack of precision (ongoing issue), uncertainty in optimizer and loss function choice (seeking expert advice), handling sensitive data (resolved by anonymizing data), and preventing overfitting (addressed with batch normalization and dropout).
+Challenges included class imbalance (addressed with SMOTE), beginner-level machine learning skills (mitigated through practice - I learned a lot through doing this project), extremely buggy code (which took a lot of banging my head against the wall, but eventually I got it to work), computational limits (overcome with NVIDIA v100 GPU on ARC cluster), lack of precision (ongoing issue - will look at the decision threshold, and maybe changing to an ensemble technique), uncertainty in optimizer and loss function choice (seeking expert advice), handling sensitive data (resolved by anonymizing data), and preventing overfitting (addressed with batch normalization and dropout).

 ### Appendix
 Due to data privacy, only my project Jupyter notebook is available on Github.